Winter Walking and Mountaineering: An Essential Kit List

 Hat and Gloves

-In the wet and wild conditions of a Scottish winter, gloves don’t just get damp—they get soaked.
+In the wet and wild conditions of a Scottish winter, gloves don’t just get damp—they get saturated.
 Expect to go through several pairs in a day, so carrying multiple pairs is crucial.
-Thin gloves are perfect for walking or tasks requiring dexterity, while mid-weight gloves are great for active use in colder temperatures.
-When it’s time to stop, tasks involve being covered in snow (like using ice axes) or if conditions turn particularly cold, more insulated gloves become essential.
-Mitts allow your fingers to share heat so they provide maximum warmth but you often trade off some dexterity.
-Opt for gloves with water-resistant materials and adjustable cuffs to keep out snow and moisture, you can also get waterproof over mitts.
+Thin gloves are perfect for walking or tasks requiring lots of dexterity, while mid-weight gloves are great for active use in colder temperatures.
+When stationary or completing tasks that involve touching snow or being in contact with metal objects (like using ice axes) or if conditions turn particularly cold, then more insulated gloves become essential.
+Mitts allow your fingers to share heat, so they provide maximum warmth, but provide limited dexterity.
+Opt for gloves with water-resistant materials and adjustable cuffs to keep out snow and moisture.
+You can get waterproof over mitts for added prottection.

 Photo credit: Peak Climbing School